tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you need to troubleshoot your services at the API level and find out what was happening in the last 90 days, what can you use?
 A: Use AWS CloudTrail.

 - Q: If you want to retain CloudTrail logs for more than 90 days, what can you do?
-A: Configure CloudTrail logs to store logs in
+A: Create a trail in CloudTrail to store logs for longer than 90 days.

 - Q: If you're trying to SSH to an EC2 instance and you're having issues, would you use AWS CloudTrail?
 A: You might want to look at VPC Flow Logs, which capture the network "flow".
+If you're worried about unauthorized access to your EC2 instances and you want to check security groups, don't use Flow Logs, use Trusted Advisor instead.

 - Q: If you're trying to troubleshoot an issue with a user going through a load balancer who is trying to get objects from an S3 bucket, what kinds of logs can you look at?
 A: You could look at load balancer access logs first, and then if those look okay you could look at S3 access logs.